Soundnode/soundnode-app/README.md

 ## Features

 - Free
-- Your Stream/Likes/Tracks/Playlists
+- Keyboard shortcuts (not native at start)
-- Simple main features (play-pause/prev-next song)
+- Your Streams/Likes/Tracks/Playlists
 - No Ads (no noise on the UI)

 ## beta Developer release